simplex-chat/simplexmq/protocol/overview.md

 - permanently removes queues after they are deleted by the users

-- only stores messages in transit in server operating memory; as *clients are expected to use multiple servers to deliver each message* (AMENDED based on the comment) , the message loss in one of the servers is acceptable.
+- only stores messages in transit in server operating memory; as clients are expected to use multiple servers to deliver each message, the message loss in one of the servers is acceptable.

+AMENDED BASED ON THE COMMENT: Saying it's acceptable because they "can use" seems like a disconnect...
+If you're going to go so far as to say 'it's fine don't worry about it' then I would say you should really "expect" clients to use multiple servers to deliver a message.

 ### SimpleX clients and agents